 Each brushstroke is like a day that has passed… A week… A month… A year…

-Jonk is passionate with urban arts since he discovered them in Barcelona in 2004.
+Jonk is passionate with street art and graffiti since he discovered them in Barcelona in 2004.
 They immediately become his first photographic subject, and then, the reason why he starts adventuring in abandoned places.
 Through interactions with various actors of this media, he eventually crosses to the other side of the lens.
 He starts painting in abandoned places, mostly writing letterings of his new nickname “Jonk” and sticking his stylized travel pictures in the streets of Paris.
 Absorbed by his « urbex » trips and a very demanding job, this period lasts less than two years in 2013/2014.
 Since then, Jonk devotes all his free time shooting abandoned places.
 In 2018, he quits his job to make it his main activity.

 But these urban arts, that obsess him so much, never really left him.
 Every day, he sees his spray cans that he has never be able to throw away and the sticking gear that still take up so much space in his Parisian flat.
 He always knew he would go back to urban arts as they are so much a part of him.
 Thus, with time, he matures a project at the crossroads of his pictures of abandoned places, his passion for urban arts and his ecological consciousness.
 In 2018, he gets the idea of the Urban Jungle series that he will release two years later.